As a specialist in gestational diabetes nutrition, I get a lot of questions about blood sugar and pregnancy.

 Until next week,

-PS – If you’re a clinician/healthcare professional working with mamas with gestational diabetes, I have a continuing education training just for you (1.5 CEUs for registered dietitians).
+PS – If you’re a clinician/healthcare professional working with mamas with gestational diabetes, I have a continuing education training just for you.
 This webinar goes into the science of gestational diabetes, why blood sugar management is so crucial, the safety & controversy of low-carb diets during pregnancy, tips for managing fasting blood sugar naturally, and much, much more.
 I share clinical pearls in this training that are not available anywhere else.
 Get the details here.

 PS – If you were just diagnosed with gestational diabetes and want to learn how to manage it with real food (and lessen your chances of requiring insulin), be sure to check out my FREE video series on the topic.
 You’ll get 3 in-depth videos + a guide to managing your blood sugar at absolutely no cost to you.
 Sign up HERE.